StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 <p align="justify">

-I am part of a variety of collaborative efforts that support my research on Southern Ocean science: SOCCOM, COSIMA, DynOPO, each discussed
+I am part of a variety of collaborative efforts that support my research on Southern Ocean science, including SOCCOM, COSIMA, and DynOPO, each of which are discussed <a href="/collaborations/">
-<a href="/collaborations/"> here.</a> The coupled climate model CM2.6
-is a critical tool used for some of these projects.
+here.</a> The coupled climate model CM2.6 is a critical tool used for some of these projects.
 CM2.6 is notable for simulating a rich mesoscale eddy field (see below image).
 This model has been the source for 40+ research papers <a href="/assets/pdfs/CM2p6_project_list.pdf"> as listed here,</a> many of which concern the Southern Ocean.

 </p>